flrd/standardlastprofile/README.md

 ### Generate a standard load profile

-Use the function `slp_generate()` to generate a standard load profile for a given period of time:
+Generate a standard load profile for a user-defined period of time using the `slp_generate()` function:

 ``` r
 G5 <- slp_generate(